 - If the total revenue is more than DKK 100,000 the auditor must be a state authorised or registered auditor.

 The audited accounts and the auditor's declaration must be submitted to the Danish Gambling Authority at the same time of the publication at the latest.
 You must use form No. 5-03 (only in Danish) available under Forms.

 Apart from the accounts you must also submit a copy of the used lottery ticket, guidelines, poster or the like to the Danish Gambling Authority.

 Registration and payment of gambling duty

 Providers of lottery may have to register with the Danish Business Authority by using the registration form No. 29.063 (only available in Danish).
-If you have any questions about the registration or payment of gambling duty you must contact the Danish Tax Administration (SKAT) at telephone no. +45 72 22 18 18.
+If you have any questions about the registration or payment of gambling duty you must contact the Danish Tax Agency (SKAT) at telephone no. +45 72 22 18 18.